Updated January 2021

 How do ag gag laws threaten human health?

 More than a century ago, Upton Sinclair published his seminal novel The Jungle, after investigating and observing day-to-day operations in Chicago slaughterhouses.
 The novel exposed labour and health violations in the meatpacking industry, such as diseased, rotten, and contaminated meat.
 The Jungle shocked the public and led the passing of federal food safety laws in the United States.
-Since then, employee whistleblowers in the United States, Canada, and around the world have exposed serious public health threats at factory farms and slaughterhouses.
+Since then, employee whistleblowers in the United States, Canada, and around the world have exposed serious public health threats and workplace safety problems at factory farms and slaughterhouses.

 Concealing farming conditions furthers the risk of deadly viruses and other pathogens emerging from factory farms.
 Although employee whistleblowers are often motivated to expose the treatment of animals raised and slaughtered for food, whistleblowers also frequently observe and record violations of public health laws.
 For instance, whistleblowers have exposed sick and injured animals being slaughtered and entering the human food chain, as well as animals with open sores and infections that go untreated.
 More, not less, oversight is needed to protect against biosecurity and food safety risks at industrial animal agriculture operations.